-The roost bar is not recommend to sit above drinkers and feeders or open top nests since there is a high frequency of roost droppings.
+The roost bar is not recommended to sit above drinkers and feeders or open-top nests since there is a high frequency of roost droppings.

 Chickens famously love to peck at their food all day long, so it’s perfectly acceptable to leave their food bowls topped up with commercial hen food.
 Some owners feed their hens in the morning and evening to prevent pest infestations.
 Keeping track of how much you feed your chickens will help you maximise egg production and reduce the incidence of obesity amongst your flock.
 Allow your chickens plenty of access to grassy pastures during the day and they’ll lay you eggs with golden yolks and substantial whites.
 If space is limited, set up a run for your hens so they can peck at insects and get extra nutrients.
 You can also make your own chicken food by mixing grains, seeds and fibre.

 Where you place your coop is very important, as chickens are extremely vulnerable to environmental hazards.
 First and foremost, keep your coop in a partially shaded, dry spot – never leave it in direct sunlight.
-Hens love to peck at the ground, and so ideally the coop should be placed on grass or, if grass is unavailable, dirt.
-During the evening or whilst your pets are unsupervised, it is wise to place them in a coop with a concrete base, as this will prevent predators like foxes from digging under and into the coop (Good article here from MyPetWarehouse).
+Hens love to peck at the ground, and so ideally the coop should be placed on grass or if grass is unavailable dirt.
+During the evening or whilst your pets are unsupervised, it is wise to place them in a coop with a concrete base, as this will prevent predators like foxes from digging under and into the coop.
 You can also bury bricks or stone under the ground outside your coop to discourage predators from digging.
 Be sure any coop you construct or purchase has lockable doors and a foldable ramp for extra security.

 To increase egg production, a chicken coop can discourage brooding behaviour.
 To discourage brooding behaviour extra space might be needed in order to separate a brooding hen from the egg-laying hens so as not to encourage brooding in the flock, or simply to get the hen in question to stop demonstrating brooding behaviour completely.
 When an egg-laying hen demonstrates brooding behaviour, she can be separated from the rest of the flock and placed in a hen house without a nest.
 This discourages the hen from sitting on a nest and therefore prevent her from brooding.
 Alternatively, the hen can be separated from the flock and placed in a hen house for brooding, so that the hen can continue brooding without encouraging other egg-laying hens to brood.